Fudan-iGEM/2023-wiki/docs/src/results.md

 ## 2. Symbiotic System

-In the symbiotic system, we adopted the approach from the ShanghaiTech 2022 project, wherein we introduced the fructofuranosidase enzyme (SacC) (Details in [BBa_K4115017](http://parts.igem.org/Part:BBa_K4115017)) into *E. coli* to promote the hydrolysis of sucrose into fructose and glucose, enabling *E. coli* to sefficiently utilize sucrose as a carbon source.
+In the symbiotic system, we adopted the approach from the [ShanghaiTech-China iGEM 2022](https://2022.igem.wiki/shanghaitech-china/) project, wherein we introduced the fructofuranosidase enzyme (SacC) (details in [BBa_K4115017](http://parts.igem.org/Part:BBa_K4115017)) into *E. coli* to promote the hydrolysis of sucrose into fructose and glucose, enabling *E. coli* to sefficiently utilize sucrose as a carbon source.

-We measure the growth curve through measuring optical density at a wavelength of 600 nm (OD~600~) using a spectrophotometer.
+We measure the growth curve through measuring optical density at a wavelength of 600 nm (OD~600~).

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/4765/wiki/results-wyj/sacprotocol.png" style='width:80%'>